 will allow you to start a ‘closed group’ — an end-to-end encrypted group chat.

-will allow you to join an ‘open group’ — a very large group chat which is not encrypted.
+will allow you to join an ‘open group’ — a very large group chat which is not end-to-end encrypted.

 By starting a session with another user, you are also sending them a friend request.